tigerlcl/ArxivFlow/README.md

 - `FEISHU_xxx`: Webhook of Feishu Group Bot testing (_DEV) and Deployment (_PROD)
 - `JINA`: web crawler for Arxiv.org（ p.s.
 Jina tool in Dify Marketplace, can't function well）
 - `KEYWORDS`: For Arxiv query, comma separated.
 I set 6 keywords in align with my pre-defined time-trigger automation flow in Github Actions.
+- `PAPER_NUM_MAX`: number of papers for message post (you can not send too much information in Feishu)

 # Acknowledgement